 Seattle is a city for outdoor lovers.
 With temperate rainforests and the Cascade mountain range right in its backyard, who wouldn’t love the outdoors if they lived near Seattle?

-In our list of the 17 best hikes a short drive from Seattle, we show you a little of everything.
-From family-friendly hikes with stunning views to volcanic ridge lung busters, there’s something for everybody here.
+In our list of the 17 best day hikes near Seattle, we show you a little of everything.
+From family-friendly hikes with stunning views to volcanic ridge lung busters to old growth forests, there’s something for everybody here.

 So what are you waiting for?
 Discover the natural wonders of the Pacific Northwest with our guide below.